aniketgodse21/Codsoft-Tasks/README.md

 **Win the Game:** The first player to get three of their markers in a row (horizontally, vertically, or diagonally) wins!

 **Draw:** If all 9 squares are filled up and no one has matched three in a row, the game automatically ends in a tie.

+**Task 4: To-Do List.**

+## Description:

+A friendly and interactive C++ console application that acts as a personal task assistant.
+It allows users to easily keep track of their daily tasks by adding, viewing, completing, and removing items from a dynamic list.
+Features:

+**Dynamic Task Management:** Uses C++ vectors to smoothly add and store multiple tasks during the session.

+**Interactive Status Tracking:** Clearly displays tasks as [TASK PENDING] or [TASK COMPLETED] so users know exactly what is left to do.

+**Smart Deletion & Confirmation:** Allows users to remove unwanted tasks while providing a safety (y/n) prompt to prevent accidental deletions.

+**Session Summary:** Calculates and displays a final breakdown of completed versus pending tasks before the user exits the program.

+## How to Use:

+**Start the App:** Run the program to be greeted by your personal task assistant and view the main menu.

+**Add Tasks:** Type '1' to enter a new task description and add it to your active list.

+**View & Complete:** Type '2' to check your list, and type '3' to select a specific task number to mark as done.

+**Clean Up:** Type '4' to delete a task you no longer need, keeping your list organized.

+**Exit the App:** Type '5' to close the assistant and see your final productivity summary for the day!